Dealing with noise nuisance

 It is important you call out our officers at the time the noise is affecting you so they can witness the noise, take notes and gather the evidence we need to take further action, including legal action.

-If the problem is occurring outside the telephone line opening hours, or it is not happening right now, you can make a noise complaint online.
+If the problem is not happening right now you can also make a noise complaint online.

 We treat all noise complaints in the strictest confidence and will never disclose your details.